 Some of the stages are pretty self explanatory, but most need further details.
 In particular:

 The retrieval of the signature files is a multi step process.
 The

 main reason being that the startup script does not know the name of

 the signature file.

-Instead, the glidein startup script receives the name the file that contains the names of all the other important files.
-So that file is fetched first.
+Instead, the glidein startup script receives the name of the file that contains the names of all the other important files.
+And that file is fetched first.

 Once the name of the signature file is know, it is fetched and validated against the provided SHA1 signature.

 Once the signature file can be trusted, the description file is verified, too, using the signature present in the signature file.

 Once the signature files are fetched, the content of the description files is loaded into memory for further processing.